xt0fer/ZeeVM/README.md

 You could also then make memory address literals special by prefixing an @. (as in a memory location like "@00004F7f") When you write the labs, you can make arbitrary design choices like this. :-)

+## Some extensions

+You cannot add these two extensions using `interface` and `implements`.
+The extension needs to use the stack within the enum.
+So you just have to add the ops and the code to the ZeeOp ENUM.

 ## Adding labels